MRU-F22-CS1/instructions/assign2/readme.md

   - mathematical operators, `math` module functions, and data types,
   - output with `fStrings`.

-# Outcomes:
+## Outcomes:
 Done **individually or in pairs**, this assignment consists of **two products**:

 1. A **desk trace**, a text document that shows the values of all intermediate calculations required to solve the problem.
-In order to help you debug your code, we are asking you to work out (with a calculator) and write out the intermediate values for each step. *You are encouraged to show a draft of your trace to your instructor during the week before the assignment's due deadline.*
+In order to help you debug your code (see [Why Trace?](#why-trace)), we are asking you to work out (with a calculator) and write out the intermediate values for each step. *You are encouraged to show a draft of your trace to your instructor during the week before the assignment's due deadline.*
 1. The **source code**: a Python algorithm that can find the distance between two Albertan locations where each is described by its latitude and longitude coordinates.

+### Why Trace?

+This algorithm has multiple steps and the solution path requires something like 20 intermediate values or variables.
+By working out those intermediate values by hand (and recording them as one of the assignment's two products) you will have access to the correct values your code needs to produce.
+This will make debugging your code much easier.

 ***

-# Introduction
+## Introduction
 The following problem is illustrative of the kind of computational problem  a program can solve.
 There are many required variables and a number of steps (and sub-steps).
 Be sure to use self-documenting variable names and consider using comments to describe your algorithm's steps.

 Because we are focussing on demonstrating effective programming techniques, we have simplified the problem from reality.
 Your ultimate answer may not be exactly the same as an online provided solution - though it should be within 5% or so.

-# The problem:
+## The problem:
 <p align="center">
   <b>Develop a program that can find the distance between two Albertan locations where the first location is preset and the second comes from the user.<br>Then display those locations in D:M:S format and the distance found.</b>
   </p>

 *Note:*  Since both longitude coordinates will be from the same hemisphere, we can simplify this problem and treat all coordinate values as positive numbers.

-## The first location - The Homage statue on campus:
+### The first location - The Homage statue on campus:

 ![HomageStatue](Homage.jpeg "Image from https://everydaytourist.ca/calgary-visitor-information/2015/2/7/dream-calgarys-best-kept-public-art-secret") [1]